Data warehouse: Data marts

+Variants

+ETL

 The typical extract, transform, load (ETL)-based data warehouse uses staging, data integration, and access layers to house its key functions.
 The staging layer or staging database stores raw data extracted from each of the disparate source data systems.
-The integration layer integrates the disparate data sets by transforming the data from the staging layer, often storing this transformed data in an operational data store (ODS) database.
+The integration layer integrates disparate data sets by transforming the data from the staging layer, often storing this transformed data in an operational data store (ODS) database.
 The integrated data are then moved to yet another database, often called the data warehouse database, where the data is arranged into hierarchical groups, often called dimensions, and into facts and aggregate facts.
 The combination of facts and dimensions is sometimes called a star schema.
 The access layer helps users retrieve data.

 The main source of the data is cleansed, transformed, catalogued, and made available for use by managers and other business professionals for data mining, online analytical processing, market research and decision support.
 However, the means to retrieve and analyze data, to extract, transform, and load data, and to manage the data dictionary are also considered essential components of a data warehousing system.
 Many references to data warehousing use this broader context.
-Thus, an expanded definition for data warehousing includes business intelligence tools, tools to extract, transform, and load data into the repository, and tools to manage and retrieve metadata.
+Thus, an expanded definition of data warehousing includes business intelligence tools, tools to extract, transform, and load data into the repository, and tools to manage and retrieve metadata.

-ELT-based data warehousing
+ELT

 ELT-based data warehousing gets rid of a separate ETL tool for data transformation.
 Instead, it maintains a staging area inside the data warehouse itself.
 In this approach, data gets extracted from heterogeneous source systems and are then directly loaded into the data warehouse, before any transformation occurs.
 All necessary transformations are then handled inside the data warehouse itself.
 Finally, the manipulated data gets loaded into target tables in the same data warehouse.